loopbackio/loopback-datasource-juggler/docs/ldl.md

 The composite id is (productId, locationId) for an inventory model.

-##### Injecting ID

 #### Property documentation
 * doc: Documentation of the property

+#### Constraints
+Constraints are modeled as options too, for example:

 * default: The default value of the property

-#### Constraints
-Constraints are modeled as options, for example:

 * required: Indicate if the property is required
 * pattern: A regular expression pattern that a string should match
 * min/max: The minimal and maximal value